 How will this change be beneficial to us and our children?

-Currently we are at full capacity due to our choice to remain a small, dedicated, specialty office.
-We want to take the very best care of the all children we have already committed to as patients of record as well as those being referred to us by general dentists due to their NEED for specialty care.
-In order to continue to do that, we need to change our relationship with your insurance company.
-We have been out-of- network with all other insurance companies since we first opened our doors.
+We desire to remain a small, dedicated, specialty office.
+We want to take the very best care of the all children we have already committed to as patients of record as well as those who chose our excellent specialty care for their children and those being referred to us by general dentists due to their NEED for specialty care.
+In order to continue to do that, we determined that we need to change our relationship with all insurance company and no longer be restricted by insurance in what we are able to provide our patients.
+We have been out-of-network with all other insurance companies since we first opened our doors.
 Our goal has been and continues to be to provide compassionate, quality dental care to kids in a fun, safe environment while utilizing the most current and best individualized treatment options for each child.
 We have found that being in-network with insurance companies limits our ability to fulfill this goal.